BUGS-NYU/TerminalWorkshop/README.md

 ____________________
 ### 5. git

 - [ ] We want to know who helped us complete these tasks!
 Is there a way you can let us know with your name and email?
+Nagivate to the 'TerminalWorkshop' directory and try.

 	```
 	$ git add report_name.txt